This is the featured image of the Zippy Pop Lead blog article.

 Serial Effects

-Overdrive is really important for this sound.
-Since the design is fairly simple, you can drive the volume a lot without adding prominent harmonic content.
-Peak EQ provides a little more resonance, making it sound more like a chamber (vowel sounds).
+Overdrive is essential for this sound.
+Since the design is simple, you can drive the volume much without adding prominent harmonic content.
+Peak EQ provides more resonance, like a chamber (vowel sounds).

 POSSIBLE CONTEXT